AaronOwensSE/shiftER/documentation/architecture-specification.md

 ### Backend

-The project's backend will be divided primarily into *routes, controllers, and models.* Routes will handle and HTTP requests.
-Controllers will perform general business logic.
-Models will abstract database interactions.
-A loose correspondence will exist between the different types of routes, controllers, and models and the entities represented in the ER diagram.
+The project's backend will be divided primarily into *routes, controllers, and models.* Routes will direct HTTP requests.
+Controllers will conduct general business logic.
+Models will perform database interactions.
+The different types of routes, controllers, and models loosely correspond to the different entities modeled in the ER diagram.

 ## Diagrams